The Dimensional Fund Advantage (DFA)

 In their quest to understand and capitalize on risk dimensions in the market, DFA forged a practical new model centered on asset class investing.
 To understand this, consider how their philosophy differs from traditional indexing approaches.

-Traditional managers fall into two camps: active and indexing.
+Traditional managers fall into two camps: active strategists and passive indexers.
 Active managers spend time and resources attempting to identify mispricing in the market.
 These imbalances are not easy to exploit consistently or cost-effectively.
-An active manager's stock choices and market-timing efforts may result in poor diversification, frequent trading, and high turnover, which can undermine asset class exposure and generate higher costs.
+And an active manager's stock, stock sector or asset class choices and market-timing efforts may result in poor diversification, frequent trading, and high turnover, which can undermine asset class exposure and generate higher costs.

 DFA recognizes that indexes are not model portfolios, but proxies of a market segment for performance comparison.
 Hence, strictly following an index is generally not the best or most efficient way to capture the returns of an asset class, due to the fact exact replication requires minimizing tracking error.
 This in turn forces predictable trades when indexers are trading at the same time.
 Upward and downward movements can be anticipated and exploited, creating indirect costs for investors.

-DFA sidesteps this issue by targeting an asset class rather than a commercial index.
+DFA sidesteps this issue by targeting an asset class rather than a "commercial" index.
 This “price seeking” model (as opposed to “price tracking”) minimizes upward and downward momentum by introducing new names into the investment mix every day.
-It’s an opportunistic approach that allows DFA to trade when conditions are good, and withhold trades when conditions are less favorable.
+It’s a "systematically" opportunistic approach that allows DFA to trade when conditions are good, and withhold trades when conditions are less favorable.
 Practically speaking, it results in a bonus for investors that’s measurable in basis points and adds up over time.

-Asset class investing as practiced by DFA takes a different approach to pure indexing, offering more flexibility in portfolio composition, broader diversification and greater exposure to key risk factors that generate returns.
-Asset class investing also gives traders the freedom to lower transaction costs, leading to more precise asset class exposure and higher expected returns.
+A systematically structured style to targeted asset class investing, as practiced by DFA, takes a different approach to traditional indexing, offering more flexibility in portfolio composition, broader diversification and greater exposure to key risk factors that generate expected return.
+Asset class investing also gives DFA traders the freedom to lower transaction costs, leading to more precise asset class exposure and higher expected returns.

 How Dimensional Manages Costs